CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/09-conflict.md

 - Make smaller more atomic commits
 - Where logically appropriate, break large files into smaller ones so that it is less likely that two authors will alter the same file simultaneously
+- For files where you are writing text, keep one line per sentence and don't hard-wrap lines.
+This means changing 1 sentence changes only 1 line in your file

 Conflicts can also be minimized with project management strategies: